cloud-gov/cg-dashboard/README.md

 Then edit the file `~/.env/cg-dashboard` and provide the proper values.
 When you want to set all the environment variables, just run `source ~/.env/cg-dashboard`.
 You'll have to do this every time you open a new shell.
 If you work at 18F, ask a team member to send you the secret credentials.

-- `GOPATH`: The absolute path to your project root.
-If you followed the cloning instructions above, this path should end with `cg-dashboard-ws`
+- `GOPATH`: The absolute path to your code directory, one level up from the root of this project.
+If you followed the cloning instructions above, this path should correspond to the value you used for `<your-code-directory>`.
 - `CONSOLE_CLIENT_ID`: Registered client id with UAA.
 - `CONSOLE_CLIENT_SECRET`: The client secret.
 - `CONSOLE_HOSTNAME`: The URL of the service itself.